vimdude/gnuwealth/README.md

 # gnuwealth
-Gnu Wealth goal is to expose a common api to existing opensource money management software
+Gnu Wealth's goal is to expose a common api to existing opensource money management software